TahirSI/Program-executables/README.md

 # Program Executables
-Thsi repo has a range executables that you can play, relating to work I have.
+This repo has a range executables that you can play, relating to work I have done.

+You can downlowd the entier repo or the indviuval files sepratly.
 _______

 ### Improve motor skills game folder